 Even if you’re not photographing for clients, you’ll have situations where a scene unfolds before you and you want to capture it before it goes.

 If you know your camera basics and photography basics inside out, you won’t have to think about it.
 The moment you bring your camera up to take a shot, your fingers will already be changing settings and you’ll stand a greater chance of capturing the magic.

 Parents of young children – you know how fast they move.
 Your fingers need to be faster on the dials, without the delay of thinking.

 Take time to really get to know your camera and understand the basics of photography.

 If you have any questions about camera basics or photography basics, let us know in the comments.

-Also, we love good news, so if my tips and stories have helped you to understand the need to know your camera, share that too.
+Also, I love good news, so if my tips and stories have helped you to understand the need to know your camera, share that too.